labdave/Pipeline-Tools/doc/RecodeVCF.md

 1. Sample genotypes at each position
 2. Annotations associated with variant alleles

-In VCF format, sample genotypes and annotations are not searchable/sortable.
+**Problem:** sample genotypes and annotations are not searchable/sortable in VCF format

 *Example VCF genotypes*